EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Hybrid Search

 Hybrid search combines the precision of traditional <code>keyword search</code> with the contextual understanding of <code>semantic search</code>.
-This approach aims to deliver more accurate and comprehensive results.
-In this project, a <code>hybrid search</code> system using <code>FAISS</code> as a vector database is implemented.
+This approach aims to provide more accurate and comprehensive results.
+In this project, a <code>hybrid search</code> system is implemented using <code>FAISS</code> as a vector database.
 The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods, providing a more effective way to find information.